 What is the best car insurance in Maine?

 Finding the best car insurance in Maine is based on numerous factors, such as customer service ratings, financial stability of the carrier and coverage options and rates.
-Based on these factors, Amica is considered the best car insurance provider, scoring an impressive 5 out of 5 with Bankrate’s review.
+To find the best provider for your needs, you must collect quotes from multiple companies and compare rates and coverage options.

 What is the average cost of car insurance in the U.S.?

-The average cost of insurance in the U.S. averages $563 for minimum coverage and $1,733 per year for full coverage.
-With the minimum coverage in Maine averaging $227 per year, Maine ranks as having the lowest auto insurance premiums in the country.
+The average cost of insurance in the U.S. averages $563 for minimum coverage and $1,674 per year for full coverage.
+With the minimum coverage in Maine averaging $294 per year, it ranks as one of the cheapest states for auto insurance in the country.

 Is proof of insurance required to register a car in Maine?